USENET Provider Reviews

 - EWEKA — Best Independent European USENET Provider

-Eweka offers unlimited USENET access with excellent completion rates.
-Eweka also offers a FREE trial of their services with unlimited GB and unlimited speeds.
-After the free trial, get a 27% special discount auto-applied to your account for unlimited downloads at a discounted price.
+Eweka offers unlimited USENET access with excellent retention and completion rates.
+For a limited-time only, get a 52% special discount auto-applied to your account.

 Key Eweka features include: